Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

-To solve the above equation \eqref{explicit_bellman}, a natural idea is to jointly optimize $V$ and $\pi$ to minimize the difference between $\mathcal{B}V(s)$ and $V(s)$ for any $s$.
+To start with, we first revisit the Bellman optimality equation in \eqref{greed_bell} from a policy-explicit view.
+Suppose the policy $\pi$ follows a stochastic distribution, then the Bellman optimality equation can be reformulated as \# \mathcal{B}V^{\pi^{*}}(s) \coloneqq \max _{\pi} \mathbb{E}_{a \sim \pi(\cdot|s), \ {S}^{t+1} | s,a}\left[u(S^{t+1},s,a) + \gamma V^{\pi^{*}}({S}^{t+1})\right] = V^{\pi^{*}}(s), \# where $V^{\pi^{*}}$ is the unique fixed point of $\mathcal{B}$, and $\pi^{*}$ is the maximizer of $\max _{\pi} \mathbb{E}_{a \sim \pi(\cdot|s), \ {S}^{t+1} | s,a} \left[u(S^{t+1} ,s,a) + \gamma V^{\pi^{*}}({S}^{t+1})\right]$.
+We use this definition of $\pi^{*}$ for the rest of the paper.
+To solve the equation \eqref{explicit_bellman}, a natural idea is to jointly optimize $V^{\pi^{*}}$ and $\pi$ to minimize the discrepancy between the two sides of \eqref{explicit_bellman}.
 However, the equation \eqref{explicit_bellman} is nonlinear and contains a non-smooth \textit{max} operator.
-When either the state space $\mathcal{S}$ or action space $\mathcal{A}$ is large, directly solving \eqref{explicit_bellman} often results in policies that are far from the optimal solution.
+When either the state or action space is large, directly solving \eqref{explicit_bellman} often results in policies that are far from the optimal solution.
 In addition, the discontinuity and instability caused by the $\textit{max}$ operator make estimation very difficult without large amounts of samples.
 To address these issues, we need to consider a proximal counterpart of the Bellman equation \eqref{explicit_bellman}.